 The SAMS seeks to ensure that animal experiments are conducted in accordance with the regulations and in an ethically responsible manner.
 Together with its sister academy SCNAT, it co-directs the Ethics Committee for Animal Experimentation (ECAE), which aims to anticipate and discuss in an interdisciplinary way ethical challenges associated with research with animals.

 The STAAR Commission – Swiss Transparency Agreement on Animal Research – was created in 2022 by swissuniversities, in order to support the institutions involved with research using animals in their communication with the public.
 Organisations that join STAAR commit to communication and transparency regarding the use of animals in research.
 STAAR brings together organisations, both public and private, among them the Swiss Academies, which are represented by Prof. Hanno Würbel, ECAE-Chair.
+The Swiss Academies of Arts and Sciences are committed to transparent dialogue on animal experimentation and declare how they engage in this area in a variety of ways.

 Weighing of interests in animal experiment applications